Prop 26 and Prop 27 have sparked an intense ad campaign between private companies and gaming tribes in California.

 Casino sportsbooks have another advantage over their standalone counterparts.
 During a bad weekend for sportsbooks, the rest of the casino games can cover the sportsbook’s losses.
 (It’s rare for professionally run sportsbooks to lose money, but sometimes chance is on the bettor’s side.)
 Other sources of casino revenue relieve pressure from the oddsmakers until sportsbooks make their money back.

-Retail and online sportsbooks have their own quirks, and Californians are clamoring to experience both.
+Retail and online sportsbooks have their own quirks — including what could be some pretty eye-popping California sportsbook promos — and Californians are clamoring to experience both.

 Sports Betting Ad Campaigns vs. California Voters